Some in GOP call for clearer Syria strategy, while expressing support for strikes

 U.S.-led airstrikes against Syria in response to its alleged use of chemical weapons were widely welcomed by Republicans, but some GOP senators and representatives said that missiles are not enough and called for a clearer strategy.

-Sen. John McCain, R-Arizona, who has broken with President Donald Trump on issues in the past, said that he hoped Friday night’s strikes imposed a "meaningful cost" on Syrian President Bashar al-Assad for the suspected chemical attack in Douma that killed dozens last week.
+Sen. John McCain, R-Ariz., who has broken with President Donald Trump on issues in the past, said that he hoped Friday night’s strikes imposed a "meaningful cost" on Syrian President Bashar al-Assad for the suspected chemical attack in Douma that killed dozens on April 7.

-But McCain said "we need a comprehensive strategy for Syria and the entire region" and that "the President needs to lay out our goals, not just with regard to ISIS, but also the ongoing conflict in Syria and malign Russian and Iranian influence in the region."
+But McCain said that "we need a comprehensive strategy for Syria and the entire region" and that "the president needs to lay out our goals, not just with regard to ISIS, but also the ongoing conflict in Syria and malign Russian and Iranian influence in the region."

 "Airstrikes disconnected from a broader strategy may be necessary, but they alone will not achieve U.S. objectives in the Middle East," McCain, chairman of the Senate Armed Services Committee, said in a statement Friday.